-In 2021, the Group consistently stimulated the vitality of the enterprise, enhanced the happiness of employees, and actively cultivated a positively progressive corporate culture of unity.
+In 2022, the Group consistently stimulated the vitality of the enterprise, enhanced the happiness of employees, and actively cultivated a positively progressive corporate culture of unity.
 Such an atmosphere has been established in which employees are upright, righteous and decent, and the organization is responsible, forward-looking, profound and caring.
 The practice activity themed as "Do practical things for the public" was solidly promoted, to show care for the physical and mental health of employees and condolences to employees who are sick, giving birth or have marriages or deaths.
 Employees' families benefited from such care.
 The Group improved the quality of staff's office environment by adding workstations, green plants, telephone booths and staff rest areas, etc. The essay solicitation activity themed as "Say Something to the Century-old CPC" was launched, and the activity themed as "Today in the Party History - Consultants Read the Party History" was carried out, to make every employee bear in mind the history of the CPC.
 The Children's Day celebration on June 1 was held with the theme of "CCID Kids' Loyalty to the CPC", and employees' children expressed their blessings to the motherland through brushes and videos.
 The "Stamps Tell the History of the CPC" exhibition board was launched to vividly present the century-old struggle of the CPC.
 All employees were organized to participate in a singing competition with the theme of "The Centennial Celebration of the CPC's History and Welcome the Anniversary of Motherland's Birthday".
 All employees expressed their love and respect for the motherland through chorus, drama, recitation, calligraphy and so on.
 The rope skipping competition themed "vitalizing the body and mind with rope skipping" was carried out, through which the physical fitness of employees was improved and the team and vigorous spirit were promoted.
-The Group continued to improve the democratic management system, held the 4th meeting of the fourth session Employee Congress, at which 10 regulations or systems of the Company were approved after review, and secured the overall steady development of the Group by adhering to democratic management and enhancing employees' sense of ownership.

-As at 31 December 2021, the Group had a total of 386 employees.
+As at 31 December 2022, the Group had a total of 251 employees.
 Breakdowns of the Group's employee composition by employment type, gender, age group and geographical region are as follows.

+Year

+Total workforce by gender 2022 2021

+Male 118 212

+Female 133 174

+Year

+Total workforce by employment type 2022 2021

+Full-time 251 386

+Part-time Part-time 0 0

+Year ar

+Total workforce by age group 2022 2021

+18-25 10 12

+26-35 147 208

+36-45 61 121

+46-55 28 41

+56 and above 5 4

+Year

 Ye ar

-Total workforce by gender 2021 2020

-Male 212 219

-Female 174 154

-Ye ar

-Total workforce by employment type 2021 2020

-Full-time 386 373

-Part-time 0 0

-Ye ar

-Total workforce by age group 2021 2020

-18-25 12 25

-26-35 208 201

-36-45 121 108

-46-55 41 35

-56 and above 4 4

-Ye ar

-Total workforce by geographical region 2021 2020
+Total workforce by geographical region 2022 2021

-Mainland China 386 373
+Mainland China 251 386